Call for Proposals to be supported via the AHEAD Trans-National Access programme to ground and test facilities.

 The EU-funded AHEAD project releases, starting May 16 2016, a new call to offer free-of-cost access to top-level test equipments and/or calibration facilities.
 The offer is especially targeted to scientific and industrial teams working on hardware development in fields such as exploration of the cosmos, planetology, solar and plasma physics and particle physics.
 As part of one of the AHEAD Trans-National Access activities we are offering access time to 13 different installations distributed across Europe.
 Furthermore, AHEAD will fully reimburse travel expenses and daily allowance for a team of up to 3 persons.
 The team composition will be such that at least 2 persons must work in a country different from the one hosting the facility.
 The access from teams working in countries other than EU or associated countries is possible with some additional limitation, as summarized below.

 The call is open from 16 May 2016 until 30 June 2018.
 During this period proposals can be submitted at any time.
-Proposals will be evaluated each six months by a purposed AHEAD selection Committee of experts.
+Proposals will be evaluated typically within one month from their submission by a purposed AHEAD selection Committee of experts.
 In order to improve the flexibility of the program it will be possible to submit proposal requiring access for any of the coming semesters (but not later than AHEAD closure date: February 28th 2019).
 In case of proposal asking for access deferred by more than 2 semesters facility availability will be verified in due time.
 In order to ease the submission of a winning proposal the AHEAD TNA facility host teams have agreed to furnish to the interested guest teams adequate technical support during the proposal preparation phase.
 The facility contact persons are provided in the table at the bottom.

 |Call||Opening date||Semester Round Closing Date